Scoring Your Credit

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-- Payment History — How many times do you make late payments?
+- Payment History — How often do you make late payments?

-In reviewing your credit history, you'll discover that you actually have three reports.
+In reviewing your credit history, you'll find that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 You have a credit score with all of the bureaus.

 Lenders want to make sure that giving you a loan is a safe move.
 Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
 If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double that of someone having a near perfect FICO score.

 Improving your FICO is the first step in purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

 How do you boost your credit score?
 Building your FICO score takes time.
 It can be hard to make a significant stride change in your credit score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
 You'll improve your credit score by using these helpful hints: